Learn how to penetrate New Zealand's shipwrecks safely with Dive Now Whangarei

 Both ships sit on the sand in around the 35m mark with their highest remaining structure at around 16m.
 This means anyone wanting to dive them should have at least their Advanced Open Water certification and ideally Enriched Air Nitrox to give them a little bit longer down there.

-> Some of the things you will learn:
+Over the course some of the things you will learn are:

-> - Spotting hazards, points of interest and potential penetration points
+- Spotting hazards, points of interest and potential penetration points

 - Map part of the outside of the wreck.
 You will use your maps and any available schematics to plan penetration routes within your training levels.